chef-boneyard/chef-rfc/new/ohai-cookbook-segment.md

 The "segments" of a cookbook will be extended to include an "ohai" segment.
 In this segment there will be plugins which are intended to be copied to the Ohai `plugin_path`.
 All files in this segment will be copied, recursively, maintaining directory structure.

-In the `Chef::RunContext::CookbookCompiler#compile` method a phase will be added after `compile_libraries` and before `compile_attributes` which will copy the ohai plugins from the cookbook segment and will load all of the discovered plugins.
+In the `Chef::RunContext::CookbookCompiler#compile` method a phase will be added after `compile_libraries` and before `compile_attributes` which will copy the Ohai plugins from the cookbook segment and will load all of the discovered plugins.

 The plugins will be copied from `<cookbookname>/ohai` into `/etc/chef/ohai/<cookbookname>` as their top level directory (recursively).
 The state of the entire subdirectory tree under `/etc/chef/ohai` will be managed fully by chef-client so that any files which are not synchronized by chef-client will be removed, so